 - Obtain a building permit for anything above 600mm in New South Wales and above one metre for the other states.

 - You need a structural engineer to design your retaining wall before seeking approval from the council.
 That is because the higher the wall, the more danger it poses.

 - You need an engineer to design your retaining wall if you are building it near a boundary or nearby catchment areas.

-When you are designing a retaining wall, you may choose to either work with a structural engineer depending on the complexity involved.
-They are qualified in structural, civil geotechnical engineering, and they can design your retaining wall.
+When you are designing a retaining wall, you may choose to work with a structural engineer depending on the complexity involved.
+They are qualified in structural, and civil geotechnical engineering, and they can design your retaining wall.
 A landscape designer or an architect can also design your wall if you want something more decorative.